StaafLab/TMArQ/README.md

 ## Getting started

-TMArQ comes with an exmaple data set.
+TMArQ comes with an example data set.
 To run this example, activate the conda environment and run the workflow with snakemake.

 ```
 conda activate tmarq